 In today’s buying process, your prospects have more power than ever before.
 It’s not just the plethora of options available to them, or even the ease with which they can find different businesses in the area — it’s the ability to research their frustrations, educate themselves on potential solutions, and weigh their options in a highly educated and self-directed way.

 According to HubSpot, 63% of people requesting information on your company today will not purchase for at least three months.
-And 20% will take more than twelve months to buy.
+20% will take more than twelve months to buy and 97% will read reviews on your company.
 In the meantime, they’re requesting similar information from your competitors and asking for outside opinions from their peers.

 So how do you stand out, and what can you do to help prospects decide that you’re the best option for them?